TripalCultivate/TripalCultivate/.github/pull_request_template.md

 <!-- This can usually be copied from the issue.
 Please do not just say, go see issue but instead copy the relevant details here. -->

 ## What does this PR do?
 *Please describe each things this PR does.
-For example, a PR may 1) solve a specific bug, 2) create an auomated test to ensure it doesn't return.*
+For example, a PR may 1) solve a specific bug, 2) create an automated test to ensure it doesn't return.*

 1.
 2.